elastic/integrations/packages/aws/docs/apigateway.md

 ## Requirements

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
-You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.
+You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your hardware.

 Before using any AWS integration you will need:

 * **AWS Credentials** to connect with your AWS account.
 * **AWS Permissions** to make sure the user you're using to connect has permission to share the relevant data.

-For more details about these requirements, see the **AWS** integration documentation.
+For more details about these requirements, please take a look at the **AWS** integration documentation.

 ## Setup